 First-rate communication skills are essential in this line of work.
-On any given day your SMM might swing between meetings to discuss an upcoming product launch, handling customer enquiries on Twitter before scheduling content and nurturing relationships with stakeholders.
+On any given day your SMM might swing between meetings to discuss an upcoming product launch, handle customer enquiries on Twitter before scheduling content and nurture relationships with stakeholders.

 A good SMM will have the personal communication skills to know when to pause and listen, how to lead an online conversation and how to de-escalate a crisis.
 All with empathy and, crucially, with humour.

 4) Are they a good fit for your team?